K-mikaZ/new_approach_adb__1st/README.md

   <summary>New approach!
 How?</summary>

   Pre-processor directives for filters:<br>I have decided to use (as much as I can) the conditions ( !#if ) starting from this remark:
-> The conditions support all the basic logical operators. - [AdguardTeam] (https://github.com/AdguardTeam/AdguardBrowserExtension/issues/917#issue-282353661-permalink)
+> The conditions support all the basic logical operators. - [AdguardTeam](https://github.com/AdguardTeam/AdguardBrowserExtension/issues/917#issue-282353661-permalink)

 And [contrary to what our friend thinks](https://github.com/collinbarrett/FilterLists/issues/1731#issuecomment-651969310), I maintain that the simple conditions are recognized.<br>Well yes what!
-The addon would block items, but would not recognize them with conditions.
-Try to see if `google.com, *$image, *$xhr or *$1p` is not working!
-So why not write `!#if google.com, !#if image or !#if (xhr && 1p)` in this case.
+The addon would block items, but would not recognize them with conditions.<br>Try to see if `google.com, *$image, *$xhr or *$1p` is not working!<br>So why not write `!#if google.com, !#if image or !#if (xhr && 1p)` in this case.
 </details>